nopphons/cs186/hw2/README.md

     $ git checkout -b ag/hw2
     $ git push origin ag/hw2

-Our machines will e-mail you the results of the autograder within a few minutes. **Please note that the autograder is not yet set up.
-We will aim to have it running by early next week.**
+Our machines will e-mail you the results of the autograder within an hour.
+If you do not receive a response after an hour, please *first* double-check that all your files are in the right place and that you pushed a commit to `ag/hw2`, and *then* notify us that you haven't received a response.

+### Assignment submission

+To submit your assignment, as before, push a branch containing the commit you want us to grade to `release/hw2`.
+This is separate from the autograder; pushing a commit here will not trigger the autograder, and vice-versa.

 Good luck!